mrhdigital/Decorative-Panels-Nook/README.md

 * MongoDB
 * Mongoose

-To state this app, use the following command:
+To start this app, run npm install in client and root directory and then use the following command:
 $ npm run start:dev-full

 # Challenges: